JavaMuller/hive-test-harness/README.md

 * Execute Queries
 * Output Results to CSV File

-The test requires 4 parameters be passed as `args` to the `main(String[] args)` method of `Application.java`:
+The test requires 5 parameters be passed as `args` to the `main(String[] args)` method of `Application.java`:

 1. The first `arg` should be `true` or `false` and indicates if you want the application to drop/create the database, build tables, build views and load data

-1. The third `arg` should be `true` or `false` and indicates if you want execute queries
+1. The second `arg` should be `true` or `false` and indicates if you want execute queries

-1. The forth `arg` is a description of the test being performed.
+1. The third `arg` is a description of the test being performed.
 For example `"enabled tez"`, would indicate that this test was the first execution since enabling TEZ

-1. The fifth `arg` is absolute path of data to be loaded.
+1. The forth `arg` is absolute path of data to be loaded.
 For example `/Users/tveil/dev/projects/hw/clients/ey-hive-poc/data/converted`.
 This directory should contain `.csv` files whose name matches that of the table its loading.

+1. The fifth `arg` is the number of times to execute the query.
+Set this to 5 to "warm up" each query before saving results.

 You can further refine the test by updating `String[] includeFilter` and `String[] excludeFilter` in `RunTest.java`.
 This is a great way to test individual queries (use `includeFilter`) or eliminate problematic ones (use `excludeFilter`).